Narapureddy-Srikanth/Odd-tomatoes-vs-Rotten-tomatoes-classifier-Flask-APP/README.md

     flask run --host=0.0.0.0
 ```

-* On the Anaconda Prompt
+* On the Anaconda Prompt, use these commands :

 ```
     python app.py